AlParisi/rsultimaclone/README.md

     - `tile.rs`: defines the contents of each map tile (empty, player, NPC).
     - `maps.rs`: manages the map structure, positioning, and movement of entities.

+## Basic Interface and Command Functionality

+### Ratatui-Based Interface

+We’ve integrated a basic UI for the game using the [Ratatui](https://ratatui.rs) library to improve the visual experience in the command-line console.
+The interface layout is divided into three main sections:

+1. **Map Display**: The main view, showing the player's location, NPCs, and other map details.
+This area dynamically adjusts its size based on the terminal window to fit available space, ensuring an optimal view of the player’s surroundings.

+2. **Player Stats Panel**: Located to the right of the map, this panel displays the player's name, health, strength, agility, and experience, providing an at-a-glance summary of the player’s status.

+3. **Command Window**: Located at the bottom, this area allows the player to interact with the game through commands.
+It displays log messages and accepts specific commands for advanced interactions, like engaging in combat.

+### Real-Time Command Functionality

+To improve the gameplay experience, we’ve implemented real-time movement commands as well as dedicated command handling for combat actions.
+Here’s how commands work:

+- **Movement**: The player can move in real-time by pressing the `w`, `a`, `s`, `d` keys without needing to hit `Enter`.
+Each keypress immediately updates the player's position on the map.

+- **Combat Commands**: Specific commands like `engage` and `fight` are entered in the Command Window and require pressing `Enter` to execute.
+These commands enable the player to interact with NPCs, start fights, and engage in combat.

+This structure ensures a smoother gameplay experience, with instant responses to movement inputs while preserving the Command Window for complex interactions.

 ## Running the Project
 To start the project:
 1. Clone the repository.